-A skilled criminal defense attorney will be able to assess the situation and determine factors that may mitigate the charges, which could lead to a reduction or dismissal of the charges.
+A skilled drug crime defense attorney will be able to assess the situation and determine factors that may mitigate the charges, which could lead to a reduction or dismissal of the charges.

-If you were charged with Drug Trafficking, or Trafficking in Narcotics, or Trafficking in a Controlled Substance in Miami or Miami-Dade County, you face a serious first-degree felony charge, with harsh penalties of years in prison and expensive fines if convicted.
+If you were charged with drug trafficking, trafficking in narcotics, or trafficking in a controlled substance in Miami-Dade County or throughout Florida, you face a serious first-degree felony charge, with harsh penalties of years in prison and expensive fines if convicted.
 A skilled and dedicated criminal defense attorney can help you decide how to respond to your drug charges.

-Hubbs Law has the experience and qualifications to help you fight for your freedom.
-E.J.
-Hubbs is a board certified attorney in criminal trial law, a distinction held by less than 1 percent of Florida lawyers.
-E.J.
-Hubbs will aggressively defend you against the charges you face and provide you with effective representation in your case.
+Hubbs Law Firm has the experience and qualifications to help you fight for your freedom.
+Our Miami drug trafficking attorneys can aggressively defend you against your charges and provide you with skilled representation in your case.

-At Hubbs Law, we offer a free initial consultation.
-Meet our attorney and let him to explain your charges and the potential penalties that may be imposed if you are convicted.
-Allow him to examine your arrest for any missteps the police or arresting agency made, which could lead to the exclusion of evidence.
+We offer a free initial consultation.
+Meet our attorneys and let them explain your charges and the potential penalties that may be imposed if you are convicted.
+Allow us to examine your arrest for any missteps the police or arresting agency made, which could lead to the exclusion of evidence.
 Ask about possible defense strategies and learn how you might be able to avoid the harshest penalties.
 We may even be able to secure a reduction or dismissal of the charges.